evasquare/formatto/README.md

 </div>

 ## How to Use
-You can use the plugin in three ways:
+You can use the plugin in following ways:

 - Right click in the editor and select "Format Document"
 - Run a command "Formatto: Format Document"
+- Assign a keyboard shortcut to the command "Formatto: Format Document"
 - Click "Format Document" ribbon action